 - WATCH: Hurricane conditions are possible in the specified area of the WATCH, usually within 36 hours.
 When a hurricane watch is issued, people in affected areas should tune in to local radio or TV stations for up-to-date storm information.

-- Ensure our homes have at least a three to seven day supply of water, food, medication, etc. available.
+- Ensure our homes have a three to seven day supply of water, food, medication, etc. available.

 - Be sure to consider that after a hurricane passes, it may be difficult to get water and other supplies for several days.

 - Roads may be impassable because of storm debris.

 - Telephone lines, cell towers, and electrical power lines may be down.

 - make sure you know how to use it;

 - ensure it is in good working order;

 - know what devices the generator will operate;

 - make sure there is an adequate supply of fuel safely stored.

 FYI - Three to four days in advance of a hurricane's projected landfall, DEMHS, in conjunction with DDS, may advise an evacuation of people with "special needs" from low lying areas that are subject to storm surge or flooding effects.
 These and other citizen advisories will be communicated via local radio or TV stations and public officials.